 The Lord’s Prayer, also known as the ‘Our Father,’ comes from the Gospel of Matthew, with a shorter version in the Gospel of Luke.
 It is one of — if not the — most popular Christian prayers.

 “Pray then in this way: ‘Our Father who art in heaven, hallowed be thy name, thy Kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread; and forgive us our trespasses, as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.”Matthew 6:9-13

 “The Our Father contains all possible petitions; we cannot conceive of any prayer not already contained in it.
 It is to prayer what Christ is to humanity.
-It is impossible to say it once through, giving the fullest possible attention to each word, without a change, infinitesimal perhaps but real, taking place in the soul.”
+It is impossible to say it once through, giving the fullest possible attention to each word, without a change, infinitesimal perhaps but real, taking place in the soul.”Simone Weil

 Who art in heaven

 We are all moving towards our final home in our Father’s house — not a place in the way we often imagine, but a state of grace, joy, and true peace.
-It is there that God resides and where he invites us to be with him both now and for eternity.
+It is there that God resides and where He invites us to be with Him both now and for eternity.

 Hallowed be thy name

 Throughout Scripture, there is an ongoing emphasis on God’s name.
 For God to give us his name, He shows us that He is not a disconnected being from us.
 Rather, God is close to us, invested in us, and deeply personal.
 The word hallow means to revere, honor, respect, to make holy.
 We have the privilege to know God’s name and to call on Him.
 We have the freedom to disrespect God’s name, bring shame to it, or glorify it and make it hallowed (holy).
 When we pray the Lord’s Prayer, we acknowledge the holiness of God’s name.
 And we also pray that we might hallow His name through our lives.